 Hard bounces are emails that are permanently undeliverable.
 The most common cause for hard bounces is sending to email addresses that do not exist or have been decommissioned.

-Some turnover is to be expected for email addresses and, accordingly, a certain number of hard bounces are to be expected.
-For most industries a hard bounce rate somewhere around 1% is acceptable.
-You can find an industry by industry breakdown in this report.
+Some turnover is expected for email addresses, and accordingly, a certain number of hard bounces are expected.
+For most industries, a hard bounce rate somewhere around 1% is acceptable.
+You can find an industry-by-industry breakdown in this report.

-An excessive amount of hard bounces is common for “spray and pray” spammers.
-They’re viewed by spam filters as a sign that you’re not familiar with those you’re sending to.
+Excessive hard bounces are expected for “spray and pray” spammers.
+Spam filters view them as a sign that you’re not familiar with those you’re sending to.
 Over time, hard bounces can diminish your reputation and lead to blocks.

 3. Soft Bounces